Voy a Llevarte Pa' PR: Background and release

 On January 3, 2025, when the singer revealed the track listing for his new album, Debí Tirar Más Fotos, the song was revealed as the second track.

 Music and lyrics

 Musically, "Voy a Llevarte Pa' PR" is a reggaeton song.
 Lyrically, "Voy a Llevarte Pa' PR" emerges as a celebration of Puerto Rico's roots and wild nightlife.
 In addition, in the song, he also mentions the Spanish singer Rosalía.

 Visualizer

 The audio visualizer was released along with the other songs and their respective visualizers upon the album's release on January 5, 2025.
 The visualizer for "Voy a Llevarte Pa' PR" narrates the war after the war (1898-1899).

+Live performances

+Bad Bunny performed this song at his Super Bowl halftime show.